vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_10-analyze-time-stamped-data-with-time-series-insights.md

     > **NOTE**: If the **@lab.CloudResourceGroup(ResourceGroup1).Name** group already exists, the **Region** field is set to the region used by the resource group and is read-only.

-1. In the **Your ID** field, enter the unique ID you created in Exercise 1.
+1. In the **Your ID** field, enter a unique ID value that includes your initials followed by the current date (using a "YourInitialsYYMMDD" pattern).

     The first part of your unique ID will be your initials in lower-case.
 The second part will be the last two digits of the current year, the current numeric month, and the current numeric day.
 For example: